Before a hearing is held

 A judicial settlement conference room

-If you do not reach a settlement, a different judge will conduct the main hearing and no information from the conference will be disclosed to the trial judge.
+If you do not reach a settlement, a different judge will conduct the main hearing and no information from the conference will be disclosed to that judge.

-The registrar will send you a notice about settlement conference.
+The Registrar will send you a notice about the settlement conference.
 The notice will tell you the date and time of the conference and ask you to file the following documents before the settlement conference:

-• “Will say” statements of your potential witnesses.
+- “Will say” statements of your potential witnesses.
 A "will say" statement is a summary version of a brief of evidence that outlines what a witness may say in evidence.
+In some cases, a judge may agree that the briefs from the Employment Relations Authority are filed instead of 'will say' statements.

-If you reach settlement at the conference you will be asked how you wish the settlement to be recorded.
-The plaintiff may be asked to file a notice of discontinuance.
+If you reach settlement at the conference, you will be asked how you wish the settlement to be recorded.
+The plaintiff or applicant may be asked to file a notice of discontinuance.

 Find a notice of discontinuance form on our forms and fees page.